 YCC has given out 1600 books to youth in the community

-276 kids were assisted this summer with the gifting of 539 sports equipment to keep spirits up and active.
+276 kids were assisted this summer with the gifting of 539 pieces of sports equipment to keep spirits up and them active.

 Youth Centres of Calgary (YCC) began through the vision of its founder Jane.
 Through her extensive work in Chicago’s inner-city youth centre, she quickly realized that if children were given access to a support system, they had a greater chance of success in life.